connorbowen/apiq-mvp/docs/USER_GUIDE.md

 - Step 1: Fetch analytics data from Google Analytics
 - Step 2: Transform and format the data into a report
 - Step 3: Send formatted report to Slack channel

+#### AI Response Types:

+The AI orchestrator can provide different types of responses based on your request:

+**1. Workflow Generation Response**
+When you ask for workflow creation, you'll get:
+- A complete multi-step workflow with detailed steps
+- Data mapping between steps
+- Connection requirements and guidance
+- Workflow validation and suggestions

+**2. Connection Guidance Response**
+When you need help with API connections, you'll get:
+- Specific guidance on which APIs to connect
+- Step-by-step connection instructions
+- Missing API requirements for your workflow
+- Alternative API suggestions

+**3. Direct API Call Response**
+When you want to execute an immediate action, you'll get:
+- Direct API execution results
+- Success/failure status
+- Response data and logs
+- Error handling and retry suggestions

+**4. General Chat Response**
+When you have questions, you'll get:
+- Helpful answers about APIQ features
+- Best practices and tips
+- Troubleshooting guidance
+- Feature explanations

 #### Advanced Features:
 - **Multi-Step Generation** - Automatically breaks complex requests into 2-5 logical steps